Skip to main content

 }

 In the example above, the cy:run command will only be executed when the URL http://localhost:3030 responds with an HTTP status code of 200.
-The server will also shut down when the tests complete.
+The server also shuts down when the tests complete.

 Gotchas

-When working with webpack-dev-server that does not respond to HEAD requests, use an explicit GET method to ping the server like this:
+When working with webpack-dev-server or another server that does not respond to HEAD requests, use an explicit GET method to ping the server like this:

 {